malcolmlett/malcolmlett.github.io/Biological-basis-for-proto-AGI.md

 When consciously examining the thought process under full activation, the reasoning would actually be focused on a memory of past thought, rather than on thought that is occurring at the time.

 ### Training
-Assume that the behaviour of other high-order capabilities, including thier cooperation and competition, is trained through experience and hebbian learning.
+Assume that the behaviour of other high-order capabilities, including their cooperation and competition, is trained through experience and hebbian learning.
 How does executive control apply training?

 Where executive control is involved, its involvement applies a training pressure too.
 For example, consider a habitual bad thought process that is actively inhibited by executive control.
 Based on the theory of hebbian learning, that reduction in firing leads to excitation weight reduction within brain regions associated with that capability.